Edith Maxwell Lockhart1

 M, #106160, b.
 14 June 1790, d.
 2 May 1868

-Frederick Gough, 4th Baron Calthorpe was born on 14 June 1790 at London, England.1 He was the son of Henry Gough-Calthorpe, 1st Baron Calthorpe and Frances Carpenter.1 He married Lady Charlotte Sophia Somerset, daughter of Henry Charles Somerset, 6th Duke of Beaufort and Lady Charlotte Sophia Leveson-Gower, on 12 August 1823.1 He died on 2 May 1868 at age 77 at Elvetham, Hampshire, England.1 His will (dated 13 May 1856) was probated on 14 May 1868, at under £70,000.1
+Frederick Gough, 4th Baron Calthorpe was born on 14 June 1790 at London, EnglandG.1 He was the son of Henry Gough-Calthorpe, 1st Baron Calthorpe and Frances Carpenter.1 He married Lady Charlotte Sophia Somerset, daughter of Henry Charles Somerset, 6th Duke of Beaufort and Lady Charlotte Sophia Leveson-Gower, on 12 August 1823.1 He died on 2 May 1868 at age 77 at Elvetham, Hampshire, EnglandG.1 His will was proven (by probate) on 14 May 1868, at under £70,000.1

-He was given the name of Frederick Gough-Calthorpe at birth.1 He held the office of Member of Parliament (M.P.) for Hindon between 1818 and 1826.1 He held the office of Member of Parliament (M.P.) for Bramber between 1826 and 1831.1 On 14 May 1845 his name was legally changed to Frederick Gough by Royal Licence.1 He held the office of High Sheriff of Staffordshire in 1848.1 He succeeded to the title of 4th Baron Calthorpe, of Edgbaston, co.
-Warwick [G.B., 1796] in September 1851.1
+He was given the name of Frederick Gough-Calthorpe at birth.1 He held the office of Member of Parliament (M.P.) for Hindon between 1818 and 1826.1 He held the office of Member of Parliament (M.P.) for Bramber between 1826 and 1831.1 On 14 May 1845 his name was legally changed to Frederick Gough by Royal Licence.1 He held the office of High Sheriff of Staffordshire in 1848.1 He succeeded as the 5th Baronet Gough, of Edgbaston, co.
+Warwick [G.B., 1728] in September 1851.2 He succeeded as the 4th Baron Calthorpe, of Calthorpe, co.
+Norfolk [G.B., 1796] in September 1851.1 His last will was dated 13 May 1856.

 Citations